AryanSai/Text2SQL/README.md

 # Text2SQL

-A project aimed at creating metrics for evaluating Foundational models on Text-to-SQL tasks.
+A study aimed at evaluating the consistency of Text-to-SQL models.